Find out how these top international schools in Singapore are working their way towards a greener, more sustainable future.

 It’s no secret that Mother Earth is angry.
-In the last few months alone, there have been devastating bush fires, volcanic eruptions and extreme flooding.
+In the last few months alone, there has been devastating bush fires, volcanic eruptions and extreme flooding.
 It’s pretty scary stuff, all happening (no) thanks to climate change.
 Which is why it’s more important than ever for our kids to learn how to take care of our planet and preserve it for generations to come.
 Teaching them about sustainability will make them more aware of our dwindling natural resources and, above all, understand the need to save what’s left.

-Canadian International School (CIS)
+1. Canadian International School (CIS)

 What does CIS do to encourage its students to be more sustainable in their daily lives?